10 Day Legendary Outback Tracks Tour-

 Day 10 (B,L)

 Departing the Ikara- Flinders Ranges, we head south towards Hawker, the hub of the Flinders Ranges and a thriving railway town until the line was relocated west in 1956.
-En-route we stop at one of the lookouts for fantastic views over the ranges.

 We arrive in Adelaide at approximately 6pm and you will be dropped off at your accommodation.